Ismenama5s/haseeb-qureshi.github.io/_pages/about.md

 ---

 <br />
 In June 2017, I decided the blockchain space was too interesting to sit on the sidelines.
 I said goodbye to Airbnb so I could pursue crypto full-time.
 Since then I've worked on some [security research](https://www.youtube.com/watch?v=RL2nE3huNiI), consulted to a company called 21 (now [Earn.com](https://earn.com)), did a lot of [writing](https://haseebq.com/blockchain/) and [speaking](https://youtu.be/3aJI1ABdjQk?t=17m26s), and taught a [course on cryptocurrencies](https://bradfieldcs.com/courses/cryptocurrencies/) at the Bradfield School of Computer Science.
-I'm now working at [MetaStable Capital](http://metastablecapital.com/) as a general partner, investing in promising blockchain projects that will lead to the future of money.
+I'm now working at [Dragonfly Capital](https://dcp.capital/) as a managing partner, investing in promising blockchain projects that will lead to the future of money.
 I also donate 33% of my pre-tax income to charity.

 So that's what I'm about.